nats-io/natscli/README.md

     Redelivered Messages: 0
 ```

-This is a Pull based Observable (empty Delivery Target), it gets messages from the 1st available message and requires specific acknowledgement of each and every message.
+This is a pull-based Observable (empty Delivery Target), it gets messages from the first available message and requires specific acknowledgement of each and every message.

-It only received messages that originally entered the Message Set on `ORDERS.received`, remember the Message Set subscribes to `ORDERS.*`, this lets us select a subset of messages from the Set.
+It only received messages that originally entered the Message Set on `ORDERS.received`.
+Remember the Message Set subscribes to `ORDERS.*`, this lets us select a subset of messages from the Message Set.

 Again this can all be done in a single CLI call, lets make the `DISPATCH` Observable: